A Stable Power Supply and Installed Capacity

 Strengthening the Infrastructure of the Power Grid

 The grid is a connective hub between the power generator and the customer.
 A sound power grid can effectively reduce the possibility of power outages and maintain the quality of the power supply.
 Over the years, Taipower has built a dense network around the country to ensure that people are able to use electricity conveniently.
 Regular maintenance of related facilities is also an important part of a stable power supply.
 Taipower will continue to promote plans that increase the power grid's resilience and replace old facilities and lines.
 The Company will also promote grid projects in a timely manner to maintain a high-quality supply of electricity.

-Taipower’s current performance indicators of power supply reliability are the System Average Interruption Duration Index (SAIDI) and the System Average Interruption Frequency Index (SAIFI).
-In 2020, the SAIDI was 15.931 minutes/household, and the SAIFI was 0.230 times/household.
-Over the past decade, Taipower has continued to show stable performance in terms of outage duration and number of outages.
-This has greatly contributed to the quality of power supply, customer service, and corporate image.
-Nevertheless, considering the extreme global climate changes of the future, the unstable nature of renewables which is likely to cause an imbalance between supply and demand, and the aging of existing power transmission and distribution facilities, the entire system of power generation, transmission and distribution should continue to reinforce various prevention and system improvement measures.
-Taipower will constantly strengthen line maintenance and equipment improvement to reduce blackout outages and to ensure power supply quality.
+In consideration of expected global climate changes, the unstable nature of renewables which are likely to cause an imbalance between supply and demand, and the aging of existing power transmission and distribution facilities, the entire system of power generation, transmission and distribution should continue to undertake various prevention and system improvement measures.
+Consequently, Taipower will constantly strengthen line maintenance and equipment improvements to reduce outages and to ensure power supply quality.